At last, Stewart finds his way to Daytona 500 victory lane

 DAYTONA BEACH, Fla.
 (AP) -- Tony Stewart needed to retire to win the Daytona 500.

 Stewart's NASCAR career ended without a win in 17 tries in the Daytona 500.
+Turns out he just needed to trade the firesuit for street clothes to bring home the checkered flag.

 Just months into retirement, Stewart finally got to celebrate in victory lane.

 ''If I had known all I had to do was retire, I would have retired 17 years ago if I knew it was what it took to win the race,'' Stewart said.

-Kurt Busch gave Stewart the win he could never get himself, driving the No. 41 Ford to victory Sunday for Stewart-Hass Racing.
-Stewart, the three-time champion who owns the team with Gene Haas, retired at the end of last season and watched his four cars race from the pits.
+Kurt Busch helped Stewart fill the biggest void in his illustrious career, driving the No. 41 Ford to victory Sunday for Stewart-Haas Racing.
+Stewart, the three-time champion who co-owns the team with Gene Haas, retired at the end of last season and watched his four cars race from the pits.

-''The look on Gene Haas' face right now, that smile, makes it all worth it,'' Stewart said.
+As Busch neared the finish line, Stewart went wild with crew chief Tony Oldman instead of heading home in his usual heartache.

+''When you've grown up all your life as a race car driver, you want to win it as a driver,'' Stewart said. ''For every driver, there's a point where you step out of the car and you do something different.''

 It seemed for a spell like ''The Great American Race'' would be a disaster for Stewart-Haas Racing.

-SHR's Danica Patrick and Clint Bowyer were among the 15 drivers collected in wrecks and failed to finish the race.
+SHR's Danica Patrick and Clint Bowyer were among the 15 drivers collected in wrecks and failed to finish.
+Kevin Harvick, who won the second segment, also was involved in a wreck and finished 22nd.

 Busch, the 2004 Cup champion, kept charging and swept past Kyle Larson on the final lap for his only lead of the race to win the Daytona 500 for the first time.
 Busch had a whopping 0-fer streak of his own.
 He had the longest Daytona 500 drought in field, an 0-for-15 mark that started in 2001.

 But this was the one for Smoke and The Outlaw.